 Brazilian Portuguese Timed Text Style Guide

-*This document covers the language specific requirements for Brazilian Portuguese.
-Please make sure to also review the General Requirements Section for comprehensive guidelines surrounding Timed Text deliveries to Netflix.
+This document covers the language specific requirements for Brazilian Portuguese.
+Please make sure to also review the General Requirements section and other related guidelines for comprehensive instructions surrounding timed text deliveries to Netflix.

 - Almirante: Alm.

 - Capitão: Cap.

 - Metric system abbreviations do not allow for periods or plurals: 1km, 6km (never 6kms.), 1h, 5h (never 5hs.)
 No space should be used between the number and the abbreviation.

 - Ordinal numbers may be abbreviated only when followed by a noun.
 (Correct: Ela foi a 1ª pessoa a chegar.
 Incorrect: Ela foi a 1ª a chegar.)

 - Professor/Professora: Prof./Profa.